Pond Pumps & Building a Waterfall

 pump that require a 208/230V electrical service.
 Designed for larger

-ponds and systems that require an extra and powerful flow these are
+ponds and systems that require an extra and powerful flow these

 Unique diffuser

-and impeller provide excellent pressure performance across wide range
+and impeller provide excellent pressure performance across wide

-offer an unprecedented 3 year limited warranty.
+as they offer an unprecedented 3 year limited warranty.

 The Pond Report has given Pentair Sea Flow High Performance Self-Priming

-Pumps feature sophisticated design translated into unprecedented power
+Pumps feature sophisticated design translated into unprecedented

-less noise while using smaller horse power motors.
+friction and less noise while using smaller horse power motors.

 For best pump performance, install this pump out